haowu84/Checkers/README.md

 # Checkers

-In this project, implement a Checkers AI agent that can solve a Checkers game.
+In this project, a Checkers AI is implemented using Monte Carlo Tree Search to solve a Checkers game.

 ## Classes

 ### Board Class:
 #### Summary
 This part describes the structure of Board class under BoardClasses.py.
-You can import/include this class into your AI file to use this class.

 #### Variables (in the init function)
 col: The number of columns.